Eth4nplays/LadyBug-Controller/README.md

 # 🐞 LadyBug Remote
 Bluetooth remote app for the RoboForce LadyBug made with AI2.
 For more information about LadyBug, click [here!](https://roboforce.com.my/helloladybug/)
+>[!NOTE]
+>I recommend downloading the Ladybug Remote app over here, as you can get the latest release.

 ## Features 📃
 - 🎮 Easy to use game controller to control LadyBug